manfred-ackermann/sibling-chicken-leg/README.md

 ## History

+2014.08.21 - Got stuck on asking the right questions the right way to the neo4j
+             grah db and using d3 the right way.
+On 3d I got a clue how to use the force design but still I need the right data first.
+Also I have to create the right test data and a update data worker.

 2014.08.15 - Got the jade template renderer included in a helpful maner, broke
              thinks up into reasonable pieces, included a better logging, worked on message handling and interaction and finally D3 painted the